learn-good/llm-repo-understanding/README.md

   <img src="media/dandadan_sakata.png" alt="Alt text" width="400">
 </p>

-This is an attempt at using LLMs to help understand a repo by performing a DFS-style traversal of a repository's filetree: leaf nodes (files) and subtrees are summarized prior to creating a summary of the parent.

-After one pass enriching the file tree with relevant information, attempt to summarize the repo in either a "text" form, which will be structured markdown, or "speech" form, which can serve as input to a text-to-speech API or used to provide a textual narrative overview of the repo.
+Currently, we are using LLMs to generate a compressed representation of the repo (an XML filetree with summary information), and using that as context for future prompts.
+The approach is crude and unrefined, but the hope is to eventually be able to make full walkthroughs, documentation, etc.

 # How to use
 Make sure you have requirements installed (`pip install -r requirements.txt`)